scientific-python/specs/spec-0007/index.md

 ### Impact

-The following users will be affected:
+There are three classes of users, which will be affected to varying degrees.

+1. Those who do not attempt to control the random state.
+   Their code will immediately switch from using the unseeded global `RandomState` to using an unseeded `Generator`.
+   Since the underlying _distributions_ of pseudo-random numbers will not change, these users will be relatively unaffected.

+2. Users of `random_state`/`seed` arguments.
+   Support for these arguments will be dropped eventually, but during the deprecation period, we can provide clear guidance, via warnings and documentation, on how to migrate to the new `rng` keyword.

-1. Those who use `numpy.random.seed`.
+3. Those who use `numpy.random.seed`.
-   The proposal will do away with that global seeding mechanism, meaning that code that relies on it will, after a certain deprecation period, start seeing a different stream of random numbers than before.
+   The proposal will do away with that global seeding mechanism, meaning that code that relies on it will, after the deprecation period, go from being seeded to being unseeded.
-   To ensure that this does not go unnoticed, the library should raise a `FutureWarning` if `np.random.seed` has been called.
+   To ensure that this does not go unnoticed, libraries that allowed for control of the random state via `numpy.random.seed` should raise a `FutureWarning` if `np.random.seed` has been called.
 (See Code below for an example.)

-   Such code will, in effect, go from being seeded to being unseeded.
-   To prevent this, users must switch from using `numpy.random.seed` to passing the `rng` argument explicitly to all functions that accept it.
+   In response, users must switch from using `numpy.random.seed` to passing the `rng` argument explicitly to all functions that accept it.

-2. Those who do not seed.
-Their code will, after the deprecation period, use the newly proposed default.
-Since they were already not requesting repeatable sequences, and since the underlying _distributions_ of pseudo-random numbers did not change, they should be unaffected.

-3. Users of `random_state`/`seed` arguments.
-   Support for these arguments will be dropped eventually, but during the deprecation period, we can provide clear guidance, via warnings and documentation, on how to migrate to the new `rng` keyword.

 [^hinsen]: The Hinsen principle states, loosely, that code should, whether executed now or in the future, return the same result, or raise an error.

 ### Code

-As an example, consider how a SciPy function would transition from a `seed` parameter to the `rng` keyword using a decorator.
+As an example, consider how a SciPy function would transition from a `random_state` parameter to the `rng` keyword using a decorator.
 This is implemented using:

-1. A `check_random_state` function which normalizes either old (`seed`) or new (`rng`) input to a `Generator` object.
+1. A `check_random_state` function which normalizes either old (`random_state`) or new (`rng`) input to a `Generator` object.
-   If `np.random.seed()` was called, and neither `seed` nor `rng` is given, a `FutureWarning` is raised to let the user know that they _tried_ to set the seed but that it had no effect.
+   If `np.random.seed()` was called, and neither `random_state` nor `rng` is given, a `FutureWarning` is raised to let the user know that they _tried_ to set the seed but in the future it will have no effect.
-2. A decorator to handle renaming the `seed` keyword to `rng`.
+2. A decorator to handle renaming the `random_state` keyword to `rng`.
-   At a given future version, the decorator deprecates the keyword-only parameter `seed`; for now, it provides the new `rng` keyword, so users can start switching in preparation.
+   At a given future version, the decorator deprecates the keyword-only parameter `random_state`; for now, it provides the new `rng` keyword, so users can start switching in preparation.
    It changes the documentation and auto-completion to only advertise the new `rng` parameter.

 ```python